B'nai Yosef Synagogue: Synagogue building

-The synagogue building is located at the 1616 Ocean Parkway and Avenue P in Brooklyn, New York.
-Built in the early 1970s by an anonymous individual, the three-story, brick-facaded building is unremarkable from the outside.
-The synagogue walls have tall, smoked glass windows that allow light into the sanctuary.
-In the sanctuary, an elaborate chandelier hangs over the bimah.
+The synagogue was built in c.
+1973 by an anonymous individual.
+The three-story, brick-facaded building is unremarkable from the outside.
+The synagogue walls have tall, smoked glass windows that allow light into the sanctuary, where an elaborate chandelier hangs over the bimah.

 Murals

 The synagogue is known as "The Painted Shul", because its 13000 sqft interior is covered in brightly painted murals, making it the only completely muraled synagogue in the world.
 Every inch of wall space, including the prayer hall, is covered with murals painted by Archie Rand, professor of art at Brooklyn College, fellow of the Guggenheim Foundation, and a Laureate of the National Foundation for Jewish Culture.
 Rand's involvement in painting the synagogue began when, unable to pay the tuition fees at his daughter's school, he painted three murals for the school in exchange for a year's tuition.
 The school loved the murals and Rand was approached to paint the interior of the new B'nai Yosef synagogue.

 Rand had only a basic Hebrew school education, and had to engage in intensive study one-on-one with yeshiva students, including at the Lakewood yeshiva in Lakewood, New Jersey, in order to learn about the symbolism that would be most meaningful to the congregation.